soniasl/illumio-assessment/README.md

   - `protocol`
   - `packets`
   - `bytes`
-- The lookup table only has exactly 3 columns in the order dstport, protocol, and tag
+- The lookup table only has 3 columns (dstport, protocol, and tag)

 ## Prerequistes to Run Program
 - `python3`